microsoft/vscode-docs/docs/python/environments.md

 ### Choose a debugging environment

-By default, the debugger will use the Python interpreter you have selected with the Python extension.
+By default, the debugger will use the Python interpreter you've selected with the Python extension.
 However, if you have a `python` property in the debug configuration of `launch.json`, that interpreter is used instead.
 To be more specific, VS Code will give precedence to the `python` property of the selected debug configuration in `launch.json`.
-If it's not defined, then it will use the path to the Python interpreter you have selected for your workspace.
+If it's not defined, then it will use the path to the Python interpreter you've selected for your workspace.

 For more details on debug configuration, see [Debugging configurations](/docs/python/debugging.md).